liferay/liferay-frontend-projects/.github/ISSUE_TEMPLATE/guidelines-question.md

 ---
-name: 🤔 Question
+name: 🤔 Guidelines Question
 about: Issues for asking questions about our frontend practices
-labels: question
+labels: guidelines,question
 ---

 <!--